 Words the Turtle Taught Me

-Described by writer Philip Hoare as ‘vital, glorious, salutary’, the collection grew out of Susan’s recent poetry residency with the Marine Conservation Society.
+Described by writer Philip Hoare as ‘vital, glorious, salutary’, the collection grew out of Susan’s poetry residency with the Marine Conservation Society.
 Fostering engagement with endangered ocean species, it blends science with shamanism, contemporary ecological peril with ancient myth.

 …a marvellous feat of trans-species imagination – Plumwood Mountain